Code-Institute-Submissions/foodium_milestone_project_four/README.md

 ### Business Goals

-The business goals of Foodium is:
+The business goals of Foodium is to:
 - Provide quality meals to all its customers
 - Engage with customers via social media channels
 - Build brand awareness through social media